 - Advertising practices

-What Services does an Internet Law Attorney Provide?
+What Services Does an E-Commerce Law Attorney Provide?

 - Structure business entities for online retailers, and web-based businesses.